 In fact, the week before, when preparing to sail off Manhattan, a minor problem with the shaft of his boat had put him in contact through a friend with an engineer named Bob Devillas.
 Bob fixed the shaft and they chatted about his previous job.
 He had just retired as the Chief Engineer at the World Trade Center in charge of ventilation and heating.
 He had been present when the 1993 bombing carried out by Arab militants had taken place.
 He, in fact, was the first person into the basement after that bomb which killed six people.

 Ron called a neighbor close to the station to find out the train timetable.
 The New Jersey PATH train would leave at 7:30 sharp.
 He would make it easily.
 When he reached the Hoboken ferry off the train, he marveled again at the beauty of the day.
 During the short hop across the Hudson to the pier, he found himself praying that his meeting would go well.
-He and his Indonesian partner were on the verge of greatly expanding their software company, today’s breakfast meeting would be a vital step forward.
+He and his Indonesian partner were on the verge of greatly expanding their software company, so today’s breakfast meeting would be a vital step forward.

 Because he used to work in the vicinity of the World Trade Center, Ron knew the area well.
-He got off the ferry and walked the few blocks to the hotel.
+He got off the ferry and walked a few blocks to the hotel.
 It had formerly been known as the Vista and he knew there had been major renovations since the change in ownership – the architect in him wanted to see the connecting lobby to the World Trade Center.
 It was 8:30 and he had 30 minutes to fill before the breakfast.

 Inside, he walked down the marble hallway of the Marriott and into the World Trade Center lobby, a place of soaring ceilings, dramatic light, and incredible hustle and buzz.
 He always found it stark and very dramatic.
 He lingered, then was heading back through the connecting revolving door when a massive explosion rocked the building.
 It was 8:46 a.m.